dotnet/EntityFramework.Docs/entity-framework/core/modeling/index.md

 ---
 # Creating and Configuring a Model

 EF Core uses a metadata _model_ to describe how the application's entity types are mapped to the underlying database.
 This model is built using a set of [_conventions_](#built-in-conventions) - heuristics that look for common patterns.
-The model can then be customized using [mapping attributes (also known as _data annotations_)](#use-data-annotations-to-configure-a-model) and/or calls to the <xref:Microsoft.EntityFrameworkCore.ModelBuilder> methods [(also known as _fluent API_)](#use-fluent-api-to-configure-a-model) in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A>, both of which will override the configuration performed by conventions.
+The model can then be customized using [mapping attributes (also known as _data annotations_)](#use-data-annotations-to-configure-a-model) and/or calls to the <xref:Microsoft.EntityFrameworkCore.ModelBuilder> methods [(also known as _fluent API_)](#use-fluent-api-to-configure-a-model) in <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating*>, both of which will override the configuration performed by conventions.

 Most configuration can be applied to a model targeting any data store.
 Providers may also enable configuration that is specific to a particular data store and they can also ignore configuration that is not supported or not applicable.
 For documentation on provider-specific configuration see the [Database providers](xref:core/providers/index) section.